| DAD'S MEMORIES as

 whose lips and chins were blue and red depending on the color of the

 mouthpiece of the bladder that they inflated.
+Jesse L.

 Deck, Macon's Republican nominee for state's Attorney, hoping that his shots